elfrin-ui/cis-packer-ubuntu-20.04/README.md

 4. Validate the Packer template before building the image:

-   `packer validate cis-ubuntu20.04.5.json --var-file remote-vmware.json`
+   `packer validate -var-file remote-vmware.json cis-ubuntu20.04.5.json`

 5. Build the machine image using Packer:

-   `packer build -force cis-ubuntu20.04.5.json --var-file remote-vmware.json`
+   `packer build -force -var-file remote-vmware.json cis-ubuntu20.04.5.json `

 6. Packer will start the image creation process, executing the defined provisioning steps and configurations.
 Once the process is complete, you will have a machine image ready to use.